JasonLeisure/games/README.md

+### Updates to files 10/4/2023.
+Added a new game Red VS Blue to the games folder.
+Really proud of this one.
+This isn't part of the september project.
+This is a three.js game.

 ### Updates to files 9/30/2023.
 Added a fractal tree animation randomly generated, polaroid demo app, weather app, and a clock application to the files.

 ### Updates to files 9/26/2023.
 Fixed connect four board at the bottom and added another realistic calculator to the folder.
 Felt the calculator and connect four were not up to my normal standards so I updated them.